Home

 Also in 1918: To help the war effort by conserving electricity, daylight savings time went into effect in March.
 Farmers opposed the new law.

 The 1918 World Series was won by the Boston Red Sox, defeating the Chicago Cubs 4 games to 2.
-Boston was led to the title by a young pitcher named Babe Ruth, who later went on to fame as a great hitter.
+Boston was led to the title by a young pitcher named Babe Ruth, who later went on to fame as a great hitter for the New York Yankees.

 WWI Gas Masks

-Chemical warfare was commonplace in World War I. Both men and animals wore gas masks to survive.
+Chemical warfare was commonplace in the first world war.
+Both men and animals wore gas masks to survive.
 The toxic effects of gas weapons were so horrifying that in World War II, the battling factions largely refrained from using them against one another.

 Coin Photos courtesy of Ira & Larry Goldberg Coins & Collectibles, Inc., Beverly Hills, CA.